mabr3112/ProtFlow/docs/source/tutorials/load_poses.rst

 ======================

 Poses are the central class of the ProtFlow package.
 They store information like paths to design models and the corresponding scores and are the input for the different design tools.
-This tutorial can also be completed interactively, by working in the Jupyter notebook found at ProtFlow/examples/load_poses.ipynb.
+This tutorial can also be completed interactively, by working in the Jupyter notebook found at `ProtFlow/examples/load_poses.ipynb <https://github.com/mabr3112/ProtFlow/blob/master/examples/load_poses.ipynb>`_.
+It can be opened with programs such as Visual Studio Code.
 Input PDBs can be found in the same directory.
-Before we start, make sure the ProtFlow config file is set up properly.
+Before we start, make sure the ProtFlow config file is set up properly and the ProtFlow environment is active.

 .. note::